-- 24 enrollments in KU Medical Center continuing education courses and conferences by Pottawatomie County health care professionals in FY14.
+- 24 enrollments in KU Medical Center continuing education courses and conferences by Pottawatomie County health care professionals in Fiscal Year 2014.

-- 9 professional education and administrative visits in Riley County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 9 professional education and administrative visits in Riley County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health

 - Hospitalization has been identified as a teachable moment in which patients may be more likely to quit smoking.
 Mercy Regional Health Center in Manhattan is one of 35 Kansas hospitals participating in Kan Quit II, a study that provides smoking cessation counseling, treatment and case management services to inpatients.
 The study then evaluates the effectiveness of the smoking cessation services.
 The project is led by Edward Ellerbeck, MD, MPH and is sponsored by the National Cancer Institute and the National Institutes of Health.